vspaceone/hackerjeopardy/hackerjeopardy-content/docs/CONTRIBUTING.md

 {
   "name": "Category Name",
   "questions": [
      {
-      "question": "What is the answer to this question?", "answer": "The Answer",
+       "question": "This famous tower is located in Paris", "answer": "What is the Eiffel Tower?",
        "value": 100,
        "available": true,
        "cat": "category_name"
      },
       {
-       "question": "Another question?",
-       "answer": "Another answer",
+        "question": "This programming language was created by Guido van Rossum", "answer": "What is Python?",
         "value": 200,
         "available": true,
         "cat": "category_name",
-       "image": "diagram.jpg"
+        "image": "python-logo.jpg"
       }
   ]
 }
 ```

  ## Question Guidelines

+ ### Jeopardy Format
+ In Jeopardy-style questions:
+ - The **"question" field** contains the **clue** that contestants see
+ - The **"answer" field** contains the **correct response** contestants should give
+ - Example: Contestants see "This famous tower is in Paris" and respond "What is the Eiffel Tower?"

  ### Content Rules
-- **Questions should be Jeopardy-style**: Answer comes first, question follows
-- **Answers should be accurate** and verifiable
+ - **Clues should be accurate** and verifiable
  - **Keep questions appropriate** for a general audience
  - **Include variety** in difficulty within categories
  - **Use clear, unambiguous language**

 ### Technical Requirements
 - **Question values**: 100, 200, 300, 400, 500 (standard Jeopardy format)